r3wald/espurna-wiki/3rd-Party-Plugins.md

 ## Template structure:
 (All inline documented )
 Like any other espurna module, includes Helper functions, setup and main loop:
-* Helper functions you can copy/add any the template includes a single main loop sample function _pluginFunction(); with all possible services hooks, you can copy it.
+* Helper functions you can copy/add any the template includes a single main loop sample function _plugin1Function1(); with all possible services hooks, you can copy it.
 Other helper functions are utils used by setup or loop function (like set a relay or read sensor).
 * Setup function (pluginxSetup()) called by extraSetup() defined in custom.h. extraSetup() is called by espura.ino setup function based on USE_EXTRA flag (this is the generic espurna 3rd party code integration hook).
 * Plugin main loop called by espurna loop (via callback function registrations array). plugin loop is registered by pluginsetup function.